 The Keuka College Department of Athletics has announced the 2017 Class to be inducted into the Athletics Hall of Fame.

-Five individuals and one team will be inducted into that Hall of Fame on Saturday, Oct.
+Five individuals and one team were inducted into that Hall of Fame on Saturday, Oct.
 14, during Green & Gold Celebration Weekend.

 The 2017 Class includes the 2007 Softball team, Marianne Wallace ’07, Michelle Alvord ’95, the late Andrea Brauer Dowling ’96, Adrienne Brauer Weaver ’96, and Lisa Fuchs Kuras ’87.

 The Induction Ceremony and Dinner were held in the JMW Recreation and Athletics Center on campus.

 The 2007 Keuka College Softball team was a record-setting program and was the first Keuka College softball team to qualify for the NCAA Tournament.
 The Green and Gold set a then school-record with 25 wins in a season, topping the previous record by six wins.
 Keuka went 15-3 in North Eastern Athletic Conference play, posting a 25-6 record overall.

 Keuka earned the second seed in the NEAC Tournament.
 They defeated the hosts, Baptist Bible College, twice and top-seeded Polytechnic on their way to the conference championship.
 Keuka College earned the fifth seed in the seven-team Cortland, N.Y., Regional in the NCAA Division III Softball Tournament.
 Keuka dropped the first game to Plattsburgh State, but rallied to defeat Elms College 3-0 in 10 innings to earn the first NCAA victory in school history.
 The Green and Gold would then fall to top-seeded University of Rochester to end their postseason run.